Liam McCarron: Stoke City

 On 29 June 2022, McCarron joined Stoke City on a three-year contract for an undisclosed fee.
 He was told by manager Michael O'Neill that he "would be given a chance to play in the first team", however, O'Neill was sacked on 25 August.
 On 1 September, McCarron joined League One side Port Vale on loan for the 2022–23 season; he became the first Stoke player to be loaned directly to Potteries derby rivals Port Vale since March 1978.
 He played two league and two cup games for Port Vale.
 McCarron made his Stoke debut one and a half years after signing for the club in a FA Cup match against Brighton & Hove Albion on 6 January 2024.
 New manager Steven Schumacher said that "the door isn't shut for anyone at this club... and I actually thought he did really well".
 It remained McCarron's only appearance of the 2023–24 season.

 Northampton Town

 On 1 August 2024, McCarron signed a one-year deal (with an optional further year) at League One side Northampton Town after being bought for an undisclosed fee.
 He had impressed manager Jon Brady during a two-week trial.
 He scored his first goal in senior football on 24 August, in a 2–2 draw at Barnsley.
 He missed the second half of the 2024–25 season due to injury, and was released upon the expiry of his contract.

+McCarron went on trial at Fleetwood Town in July 2025.
+He trained with the Professional Footballers' Association (PFA) the following month.

+Boston United

+On 24 February 2026, McCarron signed a deal with National League club Boston United until the end of the 2025–26 season.
+He played two games.